Michael Salvatori, OCT, PhD

 Director of Corporate and Council Services

-Rich Lewko has held the positions of Director of Corporate and Council Services and Executive Co-ordinator at the Ontario College of Teachers for the past 17 years.
+Rich Lewko is the College’s Director of Corporate and Council Services.
 Rich is responsible for a range of services including Policy and Research, Communications, Information Technology, Human Resources and Facilities.
-Under his leadership, a highly trained team of individuals support the work of the College Council as well as the Executive, Accreditation Appeal, Registration Appeals, Election, Nomination, Quality Assurance, Human Resources, Editorial Board and Public Interest Committees.
+Under his leadership, a highly trained team of individuals support the work of the College Council as well as the Executive, Accreditation Appeal, Registration Appeals, Governance, Quality Assurance, Human Resources, Editorial Board and Public Interest Committees.

-Prior to joining the College’s senior leadership team in 1995, Richard served as Chief of Staff to Ontario’s Minister of Education (1993-1995) and Special Assistant to the Government House Leader in the Ontario Legislature (1991-1993).
+Prior to joining the College’s senior leadership team in 1995, Rich served as Chief of Staff to Ontario’s Minister of Education (1993-1995) and Special Assistant to the Government House Leader in the Ontario Legislature (1991-1993).

-Prior to relocating to Ontario in 1991, Rich held a number of positions with increasing responsibility in Manitoba including Executive Assistant to the Minister of Industry and Trade, and Research Director to the Government Caucus in the Manitoba Legislative Assembly.
+Before relocating to Ontario in 1991, he held several positions with increasing responsibility in Manitoba including Executive Assistant to the Minister of Industry and Trade, and Research Director to the Government Caucus in the Manitoba Legislative Assembly.
 He also owned and operated a commercial printing and design business in Winnipeg.

 Rich has been an active member of the International Youth Hosteling Federation including service as a provincial president.
 He studied at the University of Winnepeg with a specialization in Political Science.